wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==

+= 2.7 =
+* Moved flush_rewrite_rules function to only trigger once on activation.
+This may help solve some permalink issues in the directory with some installs.
+Also cleaned up isolated issues where blank employee fields were filled with previous employee data.

 = 2.6 =
 * Added address and postal/zip code user profile information to the front page of directory (left blank it will not appear).